 Acorn Stair Lifts is an international, family-owned company that employs thousands worldwide.
 Their core business is the manufacture, sale, and service of stair lifts.
 Acorn prides itself with creating the most contemporary design, using the latest innovations, and manufacturing top quality components.
 Acorn Stair Lifts has pioneered the use of direct current (DC) batteries, the FastTrack system, and Smart-Level technology.

-EHLS, a Lifeway Mobility Company, is a local, family-run stair lift company that helps those with limited mobility regain their independence and stay safe in their homes.
-They are a Bruno Diamond Stair Lift Dealer and have been serving the greater Chicago area, including northwest Indiana and southeast Wisconsin since 1991.
-Some of the other products offered by EHLS are ramps, wheelchair lifts, bathroom modifications, and home elevators.
-Lifeway Mobility, proudly provides a wide variety of accessible solutions to those living in CT, IN, IL, MA, MN, & RI.
+Lifeway Mobility, is a company that helps people with limited mobility regain their independence and stay safe in their homes.
+They are a Bruno Diamond Stair Lift Dealer with locations and showrooms in Chicagoland, Connecticut, Indianapolis, Massachusetts, & Minneapolis as theye intend to stay local as they grow.
+Some of the other products offered by Lifeway are ramps, wheelchair lifts, bathroom modifications, and home elevators.
+Lifeway Mobility provides accessible solutions to those living in CT, IN, IL, MA, MN, NH, RI & WI.